ninezero90hy/Metansible/README.md

 # Metansible ( metatron + ansible )
 😎 *This is a project to automatically set up the **Metatron** development environment.*

-*The project has been created to work in CentOS.*
+*The project has been created to work in CentOS 7.x*

 ## Goal ✔︎